 Named one of the five top cities for millennials by Money magazine and home to the University of Arizona, Tucson provides many amenities of a large city but with a small town feel.

-The UA was recently recognized in the Fiske Guide to Colleges 2019 as one of the nation's top values in higher education in the guide's annual list of "Best Buy" schools.
+The UA also was recognized in the Fiske Guide to Colleges 2019 as one of the nation's top values in higher education in the guide's annual list of "Best Buy" schools.
 It is one of 20 colleges and universities in the United States, the only one in the Pacific 12 conference and just one of 10 public universities to qualify for the list.

 The UA also was spotlighted in The Princeton Review's 2017 edition of its "Colleges That Pay You Back: The 200 Schools That Give You the Best Bang for Your Tuition Buck" annual issue—underscoring our commitment to educational value and post-college success.
 The university ranks in the top 100 among U.S. News & World Reports' 2017 Best Global Universities.
 And Times Higher Education recognized the UA as one of the top 100 higher-education institutions in the world, ranking it as a global leader in research, education and innovation in its 2017 World Reputation Rankings.